Introduction to Dental Services

 Dental Plans and Benefits

-Not all Medicare plans are the same.
+Not all standalone dental plans are the same.
 Some focus on preventive care, while others also include major services.
 Costs, dentist networks, and coverage limits can all be very different.

 Some plans let you add on extra dental benefits if you want more coverage.
-For example, you may get free cleanings and exams, but you can add coverage for bigger treatments like dentures or crowns.
+For example, you may get low to no-cost cleanings and exams, but you can add coverage for bigger treatments like dentures or crowns.

 The most common plan types are: